-If you find a particularly interesting web page, you may not only want to bookmark it (see Chapter 12), but you may also want to print a copy, too.
+If you find a particularly interesting web page, you may want to print a copy of it.
 To print from an iPad, you need a wireless printer or a printer connected to your computer, although not all printers will work correctly with your iPad.